pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 Testing state mutations as shown in the previous section is powerful, but is only half the story when it comes to testing features built in the Composable Architecture.
-The second responsibility of ``Reducer``s, after mutating state from an action, is to return an ``EffectTask`` that encapsulates a unit of work that runs in the outside world and feeds data back into the system.
+The second responsibility of ``Reducer``s, after mutating state from an action, is to return an ``Effect`` that encapsulates a unit of work that runs in the outside world and feeds data back into the system.

 Effects form a major part of a feature's logic.
 They can perform network requests to external services, load and save data to disk, start and stop timers, interact with Apple frameworks (Core